 The 2014 Graduate Admissions Systems Annual Report is available to the MIT community (certificates required).

 Committee on Graduate Admissions (CGA)

 During the 2011-2012 academic year, the Institute began a transition to an all-electronic graduate admissions software platform developed by Professors Frans M. Kaashoek and Robert T. Morris in the MIT Department of Electrical Engineering and Computer Science (EECS).
-A project team consisting of the EECS faculty developers, Information Services and Technology (IS&T), the Office of the Dean for Graduate Education (ODGE), and the Office of the Dean for Undergraduate Education (DUE) was formed to carry out implementation of the transition.
+A project team consisting of the EECS faculty developers, Information Services and Technology (IS&T), the Office of Graduate Education (OGE), and the Office of the Dean for Undergraduate Education (DUE) was formed to carry out implementation of the transition.
 As recommended by the Task Force on Improving Graduate Admissions Processes, the Dean for Graduate Education assembled a Committee on Graduate Admissions (CGA), which carried out its work from 2011-2014, and whose charge is detailed below.